Back to blog

 This pattern isolates environments, simplifies operations, and eliminates public exposure.

-Industry Reference#
+Industry references#

 GCP reference architecture showing Fortinet firewalls securing the hub

 Google Cloud publishes a reference hub-and-spoke model with Fortinet appliances protecting the hub.
-This design mirrors what the Surge Global Project runs today, showing that hub-and-spoke + Zero Trust is now an industry standard for secure, large-scale environments.

 See the Google Cloud – Fortinet Reference Architecture.